jxwleong/altera-de1-processor/README.md

 # Altera DE1 SimpleProcessor (Overview)
-Use HDL code to synthesize the General Purpose Microprocessor (GPM).
-The GPM is broken down into two parts:
-Datapath (DP) and Control Unit (CU).
+Use Verilog HDL code to synthesize the General Purpose Microprocessor (GPM).
+The GPM is broken down into two parts: Datapath (DP) and Control Unit (CU).
 Write the DP and CU code seperately then combined into a top module (DP + CU).
+The purpose of the GPM is to determine the Greatest Common Divisor (GCD) between two integers.

 ## Table of Contents
 1. [Requirements for this repo](#repoReq)